Most people believe you can either have

 I’ve forgotten how to love myself; I think I don’t deserve it.
 In my Road to Damascus moment, the tragedy of my belief hits me.
 So I look at myself and say, “I love you, I’m going to take care of you, we’ll start with losing the weight”.

 Starting with a nourishing spice-based diet, I eat full delicious meals.
 As I release the weight, I release my fear and pain.
-I start doing more for myself, and acknowledge the possibility that it isn’t just his substance abuse, perhaps he’s a nasty man.
+I do more for myself, and acknowledge the possibility that it isn’t just his substance abuse, perhaps he’s a nasty man.
 One night, I’m lying next to him and opening Women Who Love Psychopaths on my Kindle.
 My blood runs cold.

 Freedom is sweet, but really, it’s the nectar of self-love.
+I’m a brighter, stronger, unashamed version of my 20-year old self.

 Because I give best, when I give from a full cup.
 And I’m worthy of that full cup.